Iaio99/Scripts/README.md

 * `hotspot.py`: This script setup and start and hotspot wifi through Network Manager.

 * `CustomGrub.py`: This script edit `/etc/grub/40-custom` and adds some voices, then it regenarete the `grub.cfg`.

-## Description of Systemd units

-* `update-shutdown.service`: This unit file check for updates and upgrade the system before shutdown.
-It's configured for Arch-based distribution, but it's adaptable to others.